Redhewlett/ts-calendar/README.md

 ```

 ## ⌨️ Usage
-Once the package is added:
+Once the package is added: </br>
-If you’re using Deno, the deno add command will add an import map entry for the JSR module you specified in a deno.json file.
+If you’re using Deno, the deno add command will add an import map entry for the JSR module you specified in a deno.json file. </br></br>
-For npm and npm-compatible package managers, the jsr command will add the dependency to your package.json file, along with a .npmrc file to your project root with the necessary config to use JSR with npm.
-Learn more about JSR’s npm compatibility layer.
+For npm and npm-compatible package managers, the jsr command will add the dependency to your package.json file, along with a .npmrc file to your project root with the necessary config to use JSR with npm. <a href="https://jsr.io/docs/troubleshooting#publishing-errors">Learn more about JSR’s npm compatibility layer</a>.

-Then here is an example of the main function
+Then here is an example of the main function:
 ```typescript
 import type { generateCalendar, formatOptions, locales } from "@redh-pkg/ts-calendar";